Definition: Defining the Meaning of 3D Printing

 Future 3D printing applications for the medical field will certainly emerge with the development of suitable additional materials for diagnostic and therapeutic use that meet control guidelines.
 However, the swiftly evolving technology may create new moral conundrums, and a research director at Gartner Inc. believes 3-D bioprinting is advancing so quickly that it will spark a major ethical debate by 2016.

-Facts: Medical 3D Printing
+Quick Facts: Medical 3D Printing